 Temporary Contracts and Employee Effort

-Temporary contracts provide employers with a tool to screen potential new employees and have been shown to provide "stepping stones" into permanent employment for workers.
-For both reasons workers on temporary contracts have an incentive to provide more effort than permanent employees.
-Using indicators for unpaid overtime work and absences taken from the Swiss Labor Force Survey we present evidence that temporary workers indeed provide higher effort than permanent employees: Their probability of working unpaid overtime exceeds that of permanently employed workers by 60 percent.
-We show the heterogeneity of this effect across different types of temporary contracts, investigate differences between men and women, and discuss the relevance of adverse selection into temporary employment.
+Temporary contracts provide employers with a tool to screen potential new employees and have been shown to provide 'stepping stones' into permanent employment for workers.
+For both reasons, workers on temporary contracts have an incentive to provide more effort than permanent employees.
+Using indicators for unpaid overtime work and absences taken from the Swiss Labor Force Survey, we present evidence that temporary workers indeed provide higher effort than permanent employees: their probability of working unpaid overtime exceeds that of permanently employed workers by 60%.
+We show the heterogeneity of this effect across different types of temporary contracts, investigate differences between men and women, and discuss the relevance of endogenous selection into temporary employment.

 Suggested Citation: Suggested Citation